-The District's Minimum Flows and Minimum Water Levels (MFLs) and Surface Water Improvement and Management (SWIM) programs support springs restoration and protection.
-Both programs are guided by statute to identify priority water bodies including springs and Outstanding Florida Springs for technical and scientific evaluations, planning, and program development.
+The District's MFLs and SWIM programs support springs restoration and protection.
+Both programs are guided by statute2 to identify priority water bodies including Outstanding Florida Springs and other springs for technical and scientific evaluations, planning, and program development.
 Both programs are more fully described in their respective strategic priorities: MFLs and Watershed Restoration and Protection.

 - Land Management Multiple land and asset management activities aid in the long-term protection of northwest Florida springs.
-Typically, these activities are also beneficial for water quality protection, water recharge, natural resource conservation, watershed restoration and protection, and for flood protection and floodplain management. - The Econfina Creek Water Management Area (WMA) is more than 41,000 acres of District land that protects groundwater recharge, spring flow, and water quality within the Econfina Creek springs complex, which includes first magnitude Gainer Springs.
-The District owns and manages a total of 224,227 acres of land. - Water Quality and Flow Monitoring Data collection and monitoring network activities are implemented in an integrated manner to serve multiple areas of responsibility and strategic priorities and programs, including springs protection.
-Major objectives include expansion of the hydrologic monitoring network and continuation of cooperative agreements, including a joint funding agreement with the U.S. Geological Survey (USGS) to collect hydrologic data at the Spring Creek Springs Group in Wakulla County. - Supporting and coordinated activities with other strategic priorities include protection of water resources, including springs, in the Apalachicola-Chattahoochee-Flint (ACF) River Basin.
+Typically, these activities are also beneficial for water quality protection, water recharge, natural resource conservation, watershed restoration and protection, and for flood protection and floodplain management. - The Econfina Creek Water Management Area (WMA) is more than 41,000 acres of District land that protects groundwater recharge, spring flow, and water quality within the Econfina Creek springs complex, which includes the first magnitude Gainer Spring Group. - Land restoration and maintenance activities include prescribed burns, planting tree seedlings, and road maintenance and enhancements. - Hydrologic Data Services Data collection and management activities are implemented in an integrated manner to serve multiple areas of responsibility and strategic priorities and programs, including MFLs and springs protection.
+Major objectives include continuing to enhance efficiencies of the hydrologic monitoring network and continuation of cooperative agreements, including a joint funding agreement with the U.S. Geological Survey (USGS) to collect hydrologic data. - Supporting and coordinated activities with other strategic priorities include protection of water resources including springs in the Apalachicola-Chattahoochee-Flint (ACF) River Basin.